 In the latest years roof reconstruction became a common intervention on historical buildings.
-The substitution of the horizontal timber structure of the attic with a count.
+The substitution of the horizontal timber structure of the attic with a concrete slab makes this space fit for use, adding a floor on the building total count.
 The new roof has a mixed non-thrusting structure, in which the bearing function is accomplished by concrete beams while new wooden beams and ceramic tiles are used for the covering.
 The insertion of a concrete ring beam all over the perimeter walls is obliged by Romanian normative.
 This intervention increases loads over the historical masonry walls, that often are left in the original condition (no intervention).
 It was not possible to collect more information about this intervention except for on-site observations and experts indications, so the details of this new type of roof are hypothesized, as well as elements measures.